regression

 (b) Compare to quadratic

-The widget below shows the curves for \(\theta\) using both the simple expression and the quadratic binding expression.
-Use it to determine how large [P] has to be for them to be notably different.
+The widget below shows the curves for \(\theta\) using both the simple expression assuming that \(L = L_{tot}\) and the quadratic binding expression.
+Vary \(K_D\) and \(P_{total}\) to work out a rule of thumb for when the two equations give a similar curve.

 from fysisk_biokemi.widgets.utils.colab import enable_custom_widget_colab